 CHILD MORTALITY STUDY

-Following the findings of our three-year study that documented a 10x difference in child mortality in the areas of Yirimadjo, Mali, Muso is conducting a six-year follow-up study to determine whether this difference has been sustained over time.
+Following the findings of our seven-year study that documented the lowest rate of child mortality in sub-Saharan Africa in sites served by Muso's model, we are conducting follow-on research to determine whether this impact is sustained over time.

 PRENATAL CARE STUDY

-Through Muso’s new Proactive Reproductive Health initiative, CHWs provide home pregnancy testing, proactively, door to door.
-New research efforts are being developed to test whether this approach enables CHWs to find more pregnant patients, earlier, so they can be protected and healthy during their pregnancy.
+These research efforts test whether a proactive approach enables CHWs to find more pregnant patients, earlier, so they can be protected and healthy during their pregnancy.

 FAMILY PLANNING STUDY

-A new study in development will assess whether communities receiving proactive care increase their access to family planning.
-Mali's baseline utilization rate of family planning measures is just 10%.
+A new study in analysis assesses whether communities receiving proactive care see increased access to family planning.